-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings appeared in fair order consistent with age however showing some signs of wear and tear.
+► Water, plumbing and bathroom fittings

+Repair category 1

+Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.

+Water, plumbing and bathroom fittings

+Repair category 1

+Notes The sanitary fittings appeared in fair order consistent with age.

-Heating and hot water Repair category 1 Notes A gas fired central heating system has been installed.
+Heating and hot water

+Repair category 1

+Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.
-Older style radiators noted, ongoing maintenance and repairs should be anticipated.
+We have been informed by the selling party the boiler was installed in 2022.